How to Gain 20 Pounds of Muscle in 3 Months

 Step 3

-Do 9 to 12 repetitions on every exercise.
-According to Ironman magazine contributors Jonathan Lawson and Steve Holman, this is the hypertrophy or muscle-growth rep range.
+Complete nine to 12 repetitions on every exercise.
+According to Ironman magazine contributors Lawson and Steve Holman, this is the hypertrophy or muscle-growth rep range.
 Lower and higher reps emphasize power and endurance muscle components respectively.
-The medium, 9-12 rep range has been shown to induce muscle hypertrophy.
+The medium, nine to 12 rep range has been shown to induce muscle hypertrophy.

 Step 4

 Stop each exercise at the point of positive failure.
 This means continuing until you can no longer perform another controlled repetition.
-Train progressively by increasing the weight every time you reach the upper range (12 reps) of the prescribed repetitions.
-For example, if you get 12 reps with 135 pounds on bench presses, increase the weight by 10 pounds for your next set.
-Progression is one of the pillars of strength-training, and forces the muscles to continuously adapt to new stresses by growing bigger and stronger.
+Train progressively by increasing the weight every time you reach the upper range, 12 reps, of the prescribed repetitions.
+For example, if you can complete 12 reps with 135 pounds on bench presses, increase the weight by 10 pounds for your next set.
+Progression is one of the pillars of strength-training,and forces the muscles to continuously adapt to new stresses by growing bigger and stronger.

 Step 5

-Drink a post-workout protein shake including 50 g of whey protein, 100-200 g of carbohydrates (dextrose or fruit juice) and 30 g healthy fats, such as flax seed oil or medium-chain triglycerides.
-The "Muscle Nerd" Jeff Anderson recommends this ratio in his best-selling e-book "Optimum Anabolics."
+Drink a post-workout protein shake including 50 g of whey protein, 100 to 200 g of carbohydrates, such as fruit juice, and 30 g healthy fats, such as flax seed oil or medium-chain triglycerides.
+The "Muscle Nerd" Jeff Anderson recommends this ratio in his e-book "Optimum Anabolics."
 This shake delivers much-needed nutrients for muscle growth and recovery.

 Step 6